Are you tired of being robbed by traders and marketers on a regularly basis? Then you need to rev up your negotiation skills like the expert hagglers.

 To haggle or bargain at times can be difficult for some and so they end up paying more for cheap or fairly priced items.

-I learned how to haggle from my mother in-law.
-She was a State Security Service (SSS) officer, who retired in the 90’s.
+I learned how to haggle from an elderly woman, a retired government worker.
 She ventured into business afterwards, until she again retired.
-My mother in-law is never afraid to haggle, she is talented at it.
+She is never afraid to haggle, she is talented at it.
 A true gift!

-Before my wedding, my mother in-law and I visited the famous Lagos Island market, to shop for some of the items I needed for my introduction.
+Before my wedding, this elderly woman and I visited the famous Lagos Island market, to shop for some of the items I needed for my introduction.
 It was August, 2018.
 But I remember like it was yesterday, because of the lasting impressions I got.

 I needed a Jorge (wrapper), so we met a marketer who convinced us into following him to his shop.
 When we got to the shop, the shop owner received us warmly.
 We told her what we came for, and immediately she instructed one of her sales girls to show us some of the designs they had in stock so that I could make my choice.
 I had a particular design in mind, but I couldn’t find the picture on my cell phone.
 I had to choose a design that was close to what I wanted.

-When my mother in law saw that I had made my choice, she asked for the price.
+When the elderly woman saw that I had made my choice, she asked for the price.
 The shop owner replied that it was N40,000.

 “What?”
 I yelled.